aarong/feedme-server-core/README.md

   will return successfully.

 - When terminating a client feed that is `open`, the client is immediately sent a `FeedTermination` message.
-The library will respond to any subsequent `FeedClose` message as configured by `options.terminationMs`.
+The library will return success to any subsequent `FeedClose` message as configured by `options.terminationMs` and will not emit a `feedClose` event.

 - When terminating a client feed that is `closing` (i.e. the library has stopped revealing actions on the client feed and has emitted a `feedClose` event but